Personal finance lessons from Squid Game

 Squid Game reminds us that get-rich-quick schemes lead to bad outcomes, as the theme of financial loss is prevalent throughout the show: The protagonist, who has a gambling addiction, has racked up huge debt and owes money to loan sharks.
 Another character – who worked at an investment firm – is in deep trouble after having stolen money from clients and lost it on the stock market, accruing a debt of billions.

 In a post-pandemic era where fraudsters are rife in an effort to make a quick buck, trust your gut: If it seems too good to be true, it usually is.
-Also, anything that has a sense of urgency to it, a “once-in-a-lifetime opportunity”, should raise a red flag.
+Also, anything that has a sense of urgency to it e.g. “once-in-a-lifetime opportunity”, should raise a red flag.

 3. If you are drowning in debt, there are options